 To legally work in Vietnam, and apply for temporary residency, you require a work permit.
 While you can find work without a permit, good companies will not allow you to work for them without it as they can get fined by the government.
 The work permit process can be a bit of headache and a costly endeavour.
-We’ve put this guide together to walk you through the process, so you know what documents to pack and how to prepare them for getting a work permit in Vietnam.
+I’ve put this guide together to walk you through the process, so you know what documents to pack and how to prepare them for getting a work permit in Vietnam.

 How do you apply for a work permit in Vietnam?